Whatever Type of Air Chiller,

 I. Common problems:

-1) Check if the line voltage is proper or the line connection is loose;
+1) Check if the electrical supply voltage is proper or the line connection is loose;

-2)Check if the phase connection is right (three-phase)
+2)Check if the main power phase connection is right (three-phase)

-4) Check if the power switch is “on”.
+4) Check if the power switch of air chiller is “on”.

 B. Not enough pumping force or insufficient refrigerant flow: